-The Committee chose consolidated net sales as the most significant corporate performance goal for 2019 for all Named Officers, except for Messrs.
-Blanco and Leenen, for whom the Committee instead used applicable geographic net sales.
-All Named Officers are also measured by other performance goals appropriate to their job duties.
-The Committee believes that these measures are the best indicators of performance produced as a result of our executives' efforts and is reflective of their individual areas of responsibility.
+The Committee believes that the selected measures above are the best indicators of performance produced as a result of our executives' efforts and is reflective of their individual areas of responsibility.

 Long-Term Incentive Compensation.
 Our long-term incentive program represents a significant portion of an executive's total compensation package.
 Awards under this program are considered "at risk," which means they can increase or decrease in value based on fluctuations in our stock price.
 In selecting the appropriate long-term incentive vehicles, the Committee made its decisions based on its desire to reward for long-term stock price appreciation, to promote loyalty and tenure with the Company and to increase executives' alignment with shareholders.
-Performance based stock units and time-vesting restricted stock units were chosen to meet these attributes.
-These awards are granted under the shareholder-approved Amended and Restated 2016 Management Equity Incentive Plan.
-In 2019 the mix was 100% performance stock units for officers who have reached retirement eligibility and had achieved their ownership guidelines.
-This particular mix of awards positions these retirement-eligible officers' to have more equity "at risk" and provides better alignment to performance.
+Performance-based stock units and time-vesting restricted stock units were chosen to meet these attributes.
+These awards are granted under the shareholder approved Amended and Restated 2016 Management Equity Incentive Plan.
+In 2021 the mix was 100% performance stock units for officers who are eligible for the MSA Supplemental Pension Plan, have reached retirement eligibility and have achieved their ownership guidelines.
+This particular mix of awards positions these retirement-eligible officers to have more equity "at risk" and provides better alignment to performance.
 For officers who have achieved their ownership guideline but who have not yet reached retirement eligibility, and for officers who have reached retirement eligibility but have not yet reached their ownership guideline, the mix is 80% performance stock units and 20% time-vesting restricted stock units.
-For other officers, the mix is two-thirds performance stock units and one-third time-vesting restricted stock units, recognizing the need to have a greater portion of equity compensation delivered in restricted stock units.
+For other officers, the mix is two-thirds performance stock units and one-third time-vesting restricted stock units, recognizing the need to have a greater portion of equity compensation delivered in restricted stock units that are based solely upon time vesting.